huyphams/Mapper/README.md

 #### Limitations

-- Can't init property of super class.
 - Can't setup selector with params.
+(Will support later).

 #### Prop